Skip to main content

 Bytecode-Native Analysis Across EVM and SVM Runtimes

-An architectural overview of the Sigvex analysis pipeline: bytecode-native design across ~95 packages, 361 detectors spanning EVM, SVM, and ZK runtimes, and e-graph constraint satisfaction for security analysis without verified source code.
+An architectural overview of the Sigvex analysis pipeline: bytecode-native design, over 300 detectors spanning EVM, SVM, and ZK runtimes, and e-graph constraint satisfaction for security analysis without verified source code.

 Sigvex Platform Capabilities